░█▀▀░█▀█░░░░█▀▄░█▀█░█▀█░█▀▀░░░░█▀▀░█▀█░█▀█░█░░

 It's very difficult to work on a modern software project without an IDE.
 You need to be able to reconcile a complex call graph, at multiple levels of abstraction, through multiple source files, maybe even through multiple source repositories and projects, each written by an every-changing cast of contributors that might not have a full picture of the project.

 When I work on a small screen, that sort of project doesn't work very well.
-This gives me an incentive to simplify.
+That's part of the plan, though, and gives me an incentive to simplify immediately rather than in some speculative clean-up we all agree that we should do in the future.

 Neal Stephenson once made an analogy that Apple and Microsoft operating systems are like cars you can buy from dealerships, and Linux is more like a tank that you can get for free.